 Encryption and Unattended Access

-MSP360 Remote Desktop sends all the data over an HTTPS channel (which means the data is secure from being stolen).
+MSP360 Connect sends all the data over an HTTPS channel (which means the data is secure from being stolen).

 However, you can enable additional encryption on the remote host side - with the encryption key known only to you.
 While regular sessions require only Computer ID and PIN, encrypted sessions also require an encryption key that has to be transferred from the remote host to the client side via another way of communication.